joykon85/UBER_NYC_Project/README.md

 Analysis of UBER ride counts in NYV over 2023-2024 Data was aggregated to order count per hour

+Jupyter notebook was ran on google collab.
+May need editting to run after download.

 More Details in the PDF reports

 Thanks